earthly/earthly/docs/cloud/satellites/byoc/aws/cloudformation.md

 earthly cloud install --via terraform --name <stack-name>
 ```

 Where `<stack-name>` is the name used for your stack within AWS.
 Earthly will also use this name to reference your installation.

+Assuming the installation reports the status as `Green`, you should be good to go!